Standing engagement

 Market Updates

 Keep it.
-Evale Intelligence doesn't replace LeanIX, Ardoq, or your procurement tools.
+Coverage doesn't replace LeanIX, Ardoq, or your procurement tools.
 It sits above them — adding a judgment layer they don't provide.

 • Your EAM tracks what you have — we reason about what to do with it